Meirshomron/EventManagers/README.md

 ## Intro

-Unity doesn't offer a built-in EventManger, it does thou offer **UnityEvent** - A generic argument persistent callback that can be saved with the Scene.
+Unity doesn't offer a built-in EventManger, it does thou offer a **UnityEvent** - A generic argument persistent callback that can be saved with the Scene.
 You can read more about them here: https://docs.unity3d.com/ScriptReference/Events.UnityEvent_2.html